Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Technical Preliminaries

-It is also worth noting that the aggregate output is often the key quantity of interest in applications.
-For example, in electricity markets, the social planner is typically interested in making sure an efficient amount of renewable power injected into the market.
-Therefore the ratio of the total output under Nash equilibria and the maximum possible output $\ymax'$ is a more direct measure of interest than the ratio of utilities.
+\end{definition} Both efficiency ratios are of interest.
+The ratio of welfares measures how (in)efficient the Nash equilibrium is, and the ratio of quantities directly compares the total output under the Nash equilibrium and the aggregate social output.
+For example, in electricity markets, the independent system operator (ISO) is typically interested in ensuing the maximum amount of renewable power (e.g., wind) is injected into the market.
+Therefore, $r_O$, the ratio of the total output under the Nash equilibrium and the maximum possible output $\ymax'$ can be a more direct measure of interest than $r_W$, the ratio of welfares.

-Finally, we note that since the utility function $U$ is continuous and has bounded derivative, the ratio $r$ can be easily converted to a bound on the ratio utilities.
-In particular, as $r$ approaches $1$, the aggregate utility of Nash equilibria approaches the socially optimal utility.
-For the remainder of the paper, therefore, we focus on $r$ as our measure of efficiency.

-We define $r$ to be the worse case efficiency among all Nash equilibria, which is similar in spirit to the price of anarchy.
-However, for games we study in the following sections, there are often an unique Nash equilibrium or all equilibria have similar behavior.
-So there is not a dichotomy in performance between the difference Nash equilibria that is often present when studying the price of anarchy.
+The rest of this paper investigates the behavior of $r_W$ and $r_O$ as the number of firms and the number of coalitions grow.
+In particular, we characterize the asymptotic scaling rate of both efficiency ratios.